Sound reproduction, audio measurements & fidelity: the 10 basic rules

 An audible difference is only a difference and not the final answer ("trust your ears" nonsense).
 By testing with music we can only make claims about the sound and not about the technology or the real cause.
 The latter requires special experiments.

-4. Blind test is a solution to only one problem!
+3. Blind test is a solution to only one problem!

-5. Scientific models are the key to measurements
+5. Scientific models: key to measurements

-Scientific models are the key to measurements.
 Objective assessment of audio fidelity requires a three-level analysis (model):

 6. What we can hear...

-What we can hear is determined by the Absolute Thresholds of Hearing (ATH) and auditory masking.
-Not only the audibility of compex tones, but even the audibility of nonlinear distortion, noise or resonances is related to masking and ATH.
+Not only the audibility of pure tones or compex tones, but even the audibility of nonlinear distortion, noise or resonances is related to masking and ATH.
 (In fact, there is a third mechanism: adaptation or compression, a shift in the non-masked threshold.)

 7. "Purity" of the signal is irrelevant